Burrata Tomato Peach Caprese Salad

 Recipe Details

-For this version of the peach caprese salad, you’ll start with a lemon balsamic vinaigrette.
+In this version of a peach tomato burrata caprese salad, you’ll start with a lemon balsamic vinaigrette.
 The lemon helps to brighten up the dressing of the salad and pushes the summer vibes of this recipe to the max.
 To assemble the dressing, you’ll add olive oil, balsamic vinegar, lemon juice, and honey to a jar and shake or mix until it’s all combined and emulsified.
 Emulsified means that the texture has become thicker than the dressing was at the start and all of the ingredients are blended together.
 This is the state you want your dressing to be in right before it’s served!

 To assemble the salad, you’ll first lay down a bed of baby arugula.
 Baby arugula has a peppery spice to it, but is much milder than traditional arugula.
 The light bite of the greens creates a nice balance with the sweetness of the fruits and creaminess of the cheese on top.